Aiden0526/news_chat/README.md

-# news_chat

-A news chat application using "gpt-3.5_turbo-0613"
+# Simplified version of NewBing

+This program is a simplified version of NewBing, feeding a question and relative news to OpenAI model as prompt to get the answer.

+## Prerequisites package:
+- openai
+- newsdataapi
+- spacy
+- sentence_transformers
+- sklearn
+- os
+- retrying
+- argparse
+- json
+- langdetect
+- translate

+Make sure you have those packages ready before running the script.
+You can install them by this terminal command:

+'''
+pip install openai json os spacy sentence_transformers sklearn retrying argparse langdetect translate
+'''

-Please specify your OpenAI API key and the question you want to ask in the run.sh file.
+Please also specify your OpenAI API key and the question you want to ask in the run.sh.
+The default question is "Who is the US president?"

-Run ./run.sh to run the code.
-If permission is denied, type "chmod +x run.sh" in your terminal command.
+## Run Script
+To run the script, use the following commend:

+'''
+./run.sh
+'''

+If permission got denied, type the following command and try running it again:
+'''
+chmod +x run.sh
+'''

+## Output
-The answer and source will be given in the terminal, and the progress of how gpt works through the problem will be given in the full_analysis.json file.
+The output will be the question and the answer.
+It will present the source of the news if there is relative news found.

 Feel free to contact jundong0526@gmail.com if you have any issue.